Trademark Engine’s Resource Center

 You don't have to be a US citizen to protect your brand in America.
 Learn how international entrepreneurs can file for a US trademark, navigate the USPTO process, and safeguard their business with confidence.

-Taylor Swift Trademarks Her Voice and Image to Combat AI Impersonation
+Taylor Swift Trademarks Voice and Image Against AI Impersonation

 Taylor Swift has filed three new trademark applications with the USPTO covering her spoken voice and visual likeness — part of a growing celebrity strategy to use federal trademark law as a weapon against AI-generated impersonations.